cseanburns/electronic_resource_mgmt/src/02-desperately-seeking-erm-librarian.md

 Lastly, ERM librarianship is a highly collaborative position and requires working with librarians of all types and at all levels.
 Macaulay (2018) highlights how ERM librarians work with librarians in administration, user experience, technical services, collection development, and more.
-Reported responsibilities include troubleshooting, licensing, maintaining electronic resource management records, licensing and negotiations, and more (most of which we'll cover in future sections of this work).
+Reported responsibilities include troubleshooting, maintaining electronic resource management records, licensing and negotiations, and more (most of which we'll cover in future sections of this work).
 In short, ERM librarianship requires both a generalist mindset and a specialized one.
 ERM librarians may focus on a special area (e.g., technical aspects versus licensing aspects), but also, given the integration of